-Blowouts occur more frequently in the summer because heat causes the tire rubber to expand; but who thinks about this?
+Blowouts occur more often in the summer because heat causes the tire rubber to expand; but who thinks about this?
 So here you are, going 65 mph+ on the freeway when you hear a pop.
-The car slows down drastically; you immediately recognize you have a tire blowout.
-What do you do in this precarious situation?
+The car slows down drastically; you instantly realize you have a tire blowout.
+What do you do in this dangerous scenario?

 How to Recognize a Tire Blowout

-Not everyone immediately recognizes the signs of a blowout.
-You may hear a banging pop followed by reverberation inside the car.
-Also, expect repeated flopping and flapping as the flat tire smacks the road.
+Not everyone recognizes the signs of a blowout right away.
+You may hear a banging pop and feel a reverberation inside the car.
+Expect repeated flopping and flapping as the flat tire smacks the road.

 - The car may pull to one side.

-- Expect more difficult steering if a front tire blows out.
+- Expect rougher steering if a front tire blows out.

-- Expect strong vibrations and bumpiness in the seat if a rear tire blows out.
+- Expect vibrations and bumpiness in the seat if a rear tire blows out.

-We know this is easier said than done but remain calm and keep driving.
+We know this is easier said than done but stay calm and keep driving.
 Here’s what you do:

 - Firmly grip the steering wheel.

-- Gradually slow the car and pull over when safe to do so.
+- Slow the car and pull over when safe to do so.

-- Exit your vehicle and assess the damage.
-Do this only when you’re a safe distance from other drivers on the highway.
+- Exit your vehicle and inspect the damage.
+Only do this when you’re a safe distance from other motorists on the highway.

 What to Do Next

-If you have a spare tire and know how to change a tire, then do so.
-If not, then call AAA, a towing service, or roadside assistance.
+If you have a spare tire and know how to change a tire, then proceed to do so.
+Otherwise, phone AAA, a towing service, or roadside assistance.
 Remember, a spare tire is only for temporary use.
-We suggest heading to an auto repair shop as soon as possible.
+We suggest heading to an auto repair shop ASAP.

-Waste no time in bringing your car to Jones Automotive Clinic.
-Our auto service can assess for possible damage to areas like the axle or suspension.
-See our gallery for our crew in action.
+Waste no time in bringing your vehicle to Jones Automotive Clinic.
+Our auto service can assess for potential damage to components like the axle or suspension.
+View our gallery for our crew on the job.
 Remember to remain calm and be observant when driving through a tire blowout.